 Free video curricular content!

 From speaking with various secondary school staff during the pandemic, we know it has been difficult to predict when restrictions will lift in order for us to physically carry on our SMSC focussed projects in secondary schools.
 Eg. our clubs at lunchtimes.
 This is why we are repurposing our weekly uploads to YouTube to create videos tailored for use in year group bubbles, either as a resource for teachers in lessons, form time, or enrichment time.

-We also have a series on our YouTube Channel called REAL TALK, where we have tackled the subjects of anxiety, depression, self-harm and loss.
+As part of this collection we have included a series called REAL TALK, where we have tackled the subjects of anxiety, depression, self-harm and loss.
 These included our own stories and experiences along with tips (the loss session included an interview with Child Bereavement UK.)
 We intend to create an addition to the series on the topic of cancer/illness.
-The next job on the list is to make each of these sessions into a more streamlined individual video for use in lessons, but here are our three so far:

 Safe Space Lunchtime Drop-Ins